localsite/localsite-delete/info/data/datacommons.md

 Clone the [DataCommons tools fork](https://github.com/modelearth/tools) to experiment on your local computer, or clone directly from [datacommonsorg/tools](https://github.com/datacommonsorg/tools)

-We're still testing the following...

-You may need to update node.js.
-Download here: https://nodejs.org/en/download/current/
+You may need to [update node.js](https://nodejs.org/en/download/current/).

 <!-- node install says: Make sure that /usr/local/bin is in your $PATH. -->

-Run the following within your local tools/covid19-dashboard folder.
+Run the following within your local **tools/covid19-dashboard** folder.

 Setup the environment: